mmarchetti/DirectIO/README.md

 }
 ```

-`InputPin` looks up and caches the port address and bit mask (using 3 bytes of RAM per instance), in order to boost performance over digitalRead.
+`InputPin` looks up and caches the port address and bit mask (using 3 bytes of RAM per instance), in order to boost performance over digitalRead on AVR boards.
+On SAM/SAMD boards, this class currently delegates to `digitalRead`  so there is no speedup.

 ##### OutputPin